mhoban/rainbow_bridge/README.md

 **Note: unless you are specifying forward/reverse reads directly (i.e. passing individual filenames), it is best practice to keep reads (fastq files) from different sequencing runs in separate directories.
 If you do not, because of the way the pipeline uses [globs](#a-note-on-globswildcards) to find files, you could end up with unexpected behavior (e.g., accidentally combining sequences from different sequencing runs in one analysis).**

-There are a few ways you can tell eDNAFlow where your reads are:
+There are a few ways you can tell rainbow_bridge where your reads are:

 - For single-ended runs
   - Non-demultiplexed